Greco History, Family Crest & Coats of Arms

 - John Greco, American Republican politician, Candidate for U.S. Representative from Texas 2nd District, 1964

 - Joe Greco, American politician, Mayor of Napa, California, 1955-56, 1960

-- Jill Greco, American Democrat politician, Delegate to Democratic National Convention from Florida, 2004
+- Jill Greco, American Democratic Party politician, Delegate to Democratic National Convention from Florida, 2004

-- Jerome D. Greco, American Democrat politician, Alternate Delegate to Democratic National Convention from New Jersey, 1980
+- Jerome D. Greco, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New Jersey, 1980

 - Francis J. Greco, American Republican politician, Candidate for New York State Senate 4th District, 1926